laneboysrc/rc-headless-transmitter/docs/configurator.md

 The cheapest way to build a bridge with a HTTP/WebSocket interface is by using **ESP8266** modules.
 The older ESP8266 modules have only a UART interface and not a lot of memory, but newer versions provide access to an SPI port that would allow direct interfacing with a nRF24L01 module.

-In order to relief the ESP8266 firmware from the real-time requirements of dealing with the nRF24L01 module, the current bridge implementation uses a nRF51822 module with integrated ARM microcontroller to perform the real-time nRF protocol, sending and receiving information over UART to the ESP8266.
+In order to relief the ESP8266 firmware from the real-time requirements of dealing with the nRF24L01 module, the current bridge implementation uses a nRF51822 module with integrated ARM micro-controller to perform the real-time nRF protocol, sending and receiving information over UART to the ESP8266.

 Unfortunately the ESP8266 can not implement a HTTPS server using TLS encryption.
 TLS is required so that the web-app, which is required to be hosted via HTTPS to access off-line features like ServiceWorker, can access it via secure WebSocket.
 We therefore abandoned the ESP8266 implementation.
 An old, HTTP-based, version can still be found in the project's commit history.

-Luckily with the rise of single-board computers (SBC) like the Rasberry Pi, a more powerful alternative is at hand.
+Luckily with the rise of single-board computers (SBC) like the Raspberry Pi, a more powerful alternative is at hand.
 We opted for the **Orange Pi Zero**.
 It costs only USD 7 plus shipping (256 MBytes RAM version, good enough for our purpose).
 It has built-in Wi-Fi that works just fine as Access Point.

 On the **Orange Pi Zero** we can install **Armbian**, an **Ubuntu-based OS**, use **NGINX** as web-server serving HTTPS with a self-signed certificate, and run a **NodeJS** program to interface with the nRF51822 module over UART.